7.62×45mm

 The 7.62×45mm (designated as the 7,62 × 45 by the C.I.P.) is a rimless bottlenecked intermediate rifle cartridge developed in Czechoslovakia.
 It is fired by the Czech Vz.
 52 rifle, Vz.
-52 light machine gun, and ZB-53 machine gun.
-The round was later dropped from use when the Czech converted to the standard Warsaw Pact round, the 7.62×39mm (fired by vz.
-52/57 rifle and vz.
-52/57 light machine gun).
-Its muzzle velocity and muzzle energy are slightly higher than that of the 7.62×39mm cartridge.
+52 light machine gun, and ZB-530 machine gun.
+The cartridge was later dropped from use when the Czech converted to the standard 7.62×39mm Warsaw Pact cartridge of the Soviet Union.
+Its muzzle velocity and muzzle energy are slightly higher than that of the 7.62×39mm cartridge, and is on par with the .30-30 Winchester cartridge, with equivalent projectiles.

 Cartridge dimensions

-The 7.62×45mm has 2.79 ml (43.1 grains H2O) cartridge case capacity.
+The 7.62×45mm has a 2.79 mL (43.1 gr H2O) cartridge case capacity.

-The exterior shape of the case was designed to promote reliable case feeding and extraction in bolt action and semi-automatic rifles and machine guns alike, under extreme conditions.
+The exterior shape of the case was designed to promote reliable case feeding and extraction in bolt-action and semi-automatic rifles and machine guns alike, under extreme conditions.

 7.62×45mm maximum C.I.P. cartridge dimensions.
 All sizes in millimeters (mm).

 Americans would define the shoulder angle at alpha/2 ≈ 24.9 degrees.

 The common rifling twist rate for this cartridge is 280 mm (1 in 11.03 in), 4 grooves, Ø lands = 7.62 mm, Ø grooves = 7.88 mm, land width = 3.50 mm and the primer type is Berdan or Boxer (in large rifle size).

 According to the official C.I.P.
 (Commission Internationale Permanente pour l'Epreuve des Armes à Feu Portatives) rulings the 7.62×45mm can handle up to 430.00 MPa Pmax piezo pressure.
 In C.I.P. regulated countries every rifle cartridge combo has to be proofed at 125% of this maximum C.I.P. pressure to certify for sale to consumers.

 This means that 7.62×45mm chambered arms in C.I.P. regulated countries are currently (2014) proof tested at 537.50 MPa PE piezo pressure.